jdeeny/octojam2018/README.md

 `src/input/input_data.o8` is the table of keys per state.
 Is this a good way to do it?
 I think it minimizes code space.

 ## Audio
+Music plays in the background, which means we have 2 frames before we need to be filling the buffer again.

+Right now SFX blocks, but I don't see why it would have to.

+`src/audio/sample_header.o8` is for audio related constants (possible to remove it?)
+`src/audio/sample_data.o8` is the raw data for the sound effects.

 ## Other Things That Don't Have a Section Yet